Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan.rst

 - **Open, Closed**: the baker pool status.
 - **Total stake**: the baker's total stake.
 Below the total is the amount staked by the baker and the amount of stake that comes from delegators.
 - **Account**: the first six characters of the baker account.
 You can click on the characters for more :ref:`information about the sender<home-screen-sender>`.
 You can click Copy |copy| to copy the entire account number.
-- **Baker rank**: the baker's rank out of all bakers on Mainnet/Testnet.
+- **Baker rank**: the baker's rank out of all bakers on Mainnet/Testnet based on the baker's total stake.
 - **Baking commission**: the baker's baking commission percent.
 - **Finalisation commission**: the baker's finalization commission percent.
 - **Transaction commission**: the baker's transaction commission percent.